Lawyer in Salt Lake City

 Ms. Keller has experience in criminal law, family law, and child welfare law.
 She has served as a Guardian ad Litem representing children in divorce and custody cases, as well as an Assistant Attorney General in child welfare cases in Juvenile Court.
 She has extensive knowledge in criminal law matters as an Assistant City Prosecutor for Salt Lake City for five years and has prosecuted numerous jury trials.
 While at the prosecutor's office, Ms. Keller was actively involved in the Salt Lake Justice Court's Veterans Court and Homeless Court.

-At Lokken & Associates, P.C., she represents parents in abuse, neglect, and dependency cases in Juvenile Court and is a representative in Family Dependency Drug Court.
+At Lokken & Putnam, P.C., she represents parents in abuse, neglect, and dependency cases in Juvenile Court and is a representative in Family Dependency Drug Court.
 Ms. Keller practices in family law, representing clients in divorce and custody matters.
 Additionally, she represents clients in the area of criminal defense.

 - University of Detroit Mercy School of Law, Detroit, Michigan